gSchool/galvanize-bookshelf/1_migrations_seeds.md

 # Knex Migrations and Seeds

-In this assignment, you're going to build a web application that manages book collection.
+In this assignment, you're going to build a web application that manages a book collection.
 In the first part, you'll lay the foundation by building a few Knex migration and seed files.
 Start by forking and cloning this repository to your development environment.

 Next, install the necessary dependencies via NPM.